AmertaByte/Arunika-Proxy/README.md

 # Arunika-Proxy
-Arunkia is a Free Growtopia Proxy for Android / Linux
+Arunkia is a Growtopia Proxy for Android

 # INSTALLATIONS
 <-- Join Discord Server -->